-Reports had INITIAL REPORT DATES from December 31, 2009 through March 31, 2018.
-The eligible sample for this figure was 5,706 Medication or Other Substance Incidents with Incorrect dose as the response to INCORRECT ACTION.
-A total of 4,665 Medication or Other Substance Incidents with an Incorrect dose included information on DESCRIPTION OF INCORRECT DOSE and EXTENT OF HARM; this represented 81.5% (4,655 / 5,706) of the eligible sample.
-Percentages sum to 100 within Harm and No Harm columns, but the sum of percentages shown may not total 100 due to rounding and suppression.
+Reports had INITIAL REPORT DATES from December 31, 2009 through December 12, 2019.
+Percentages sum to 100% within Harm and No Harm columns, but the sum of percentages shown may not total 100% due to rounding and suppression.

-■ In CFER-H V1.2, DESCRIPTION OF INCORRECT DOSE in the Medication or Other Substance module is in DE294 in response to the question: "Which best describes the incorrect dose(s)?" and INCORRECT ACTION in the Medication or Other Substance module is Data Element DE291 in response to the question: "What was the incorrect action?"
-EXTENT OF HARM in the PIF is DE55 in response to the question: "After any

-- intervention to reduce harm, what was the degree of residual harm to the patient from the incident (and subsequent intervention)?" - The scope of reporting for the CFER-H V1.2 Medication or Other Substance CATEGORY ASSOCIATED WITH EVENT OF UNSAFE CONDITION (EVENT TYPE) excluded the following: patient food (not suspected in drug-food interactions); radiopharmaceuticals; drug-drug, drug-food, or adverse drug reaction as a result of a prescription and/or administration of a drug and/or food prior to admission.
+- In CFER-H V1.2, DESCRIPTION OF INCORRECT DOSE in the Medication or Other Substance module is in DE294 in response to the question: "Which best describes the incorrect dose(s)?" and INCORRECT ACTION in the Medication or Other Substance module is Data Element DE291 in response to the question: "What was the incorrect action?"
+EXTENT OF HARM in the PIF is DE55 in response to the question: "After any intervention to reduce harm, what was the degree of residual harm to the patient from the incident (and subsequent intervention)?" - The scope of reporting for the CFER-H V1.2 Medication or Other Substance CATEGORY ASSOCIATED WITH EVENT OF UNSAFE CONDITION (EVENT TYPE) excluded the following: patient food (not suspected in drug-food interactions); radiopharmaceuticals; drug-drug, drug-food, or adverse drug reaction as a result of a prescription and/or administration of a drug and/or food prior to admission.